iainm342/milestone-1/README.md

 Deployment of the site was achieved by following the steps below:

-- opening GitHub
+- opening GitHub in my Google Chrome (or any browser)
+- signing in to GitHub using my username and password
+- selected my repositories
 - navigating to the repo to be deployed (iainm342/milestone-1)
-- clicking on settings
+- clicking on settings in the top navigation bar
 - scrolling down the page until you reach GitHub pages
 - selecting Branch:Master
 - selecting Root
 - clicking on Save
 - URL generated for use
+- site is now live on [GitHub Pages](https://iainm342.github.io/milestone-1/)

 ### <ins>CLONING</ins>